aman99jnvchd/system-monitor/README.md

 # System Usage Monitor

 A simple system usage monitor built using [psutil](https://pypi.org/project/psutil/) and [customtkinter](https://github.com/TomSchimansky/CustomTkinter).
-This application displays real-time usage statistics for CPU, memory, and disk usage in a sleek, customizable window with support for light/dark themes.
+This application displays real-time usage statistics for CPU, memory, disk, and network speed in a sleek, customizable window with support for light/dark themes.

 > **Note:** When running the application inside a Docker container, extra steps are required to enable GUI (X11) support.

 ## Features

-- **Real-time system stats:** Displays up-to-date CPU, memory, and disk usage.
+- **Real-time system stats:** Displays up-to-date CPU, memory, disk usage, and network speed.
 - **Customizable UI:** Easily toggle between light and dark themes.
-- **Draggable Window:** The window can be moved around with a simple mouse drag.
+- **Draggable Window:** Move the window anywhere with a simple mouse drag.
-- **Responsive Design:** The UI updates every 2 seconds with live system stats.
+- **Live Updates:** The UI refreshes every 2 seconds to display real-time stats.

 ## Installation (Local)

-To run this application locally (outside of Docker), run:
+To run this application locally, install the dependencies:

 ```bash
 pip install psutil customtkinter
 ```

 ### Tkinter Dependency
-Make sure your Python installation includes Tkinter.
-On some Linux distributions, you might need to install an additional package:
+Ensure your Python installation includes Tkinter.
+On some Linux distributions, you may need to install it manually:

 ```bash
 sudo apt-get install python3-tk